The Queensland Rheumatology Services Staff

 Oli Byrne - Podiatrist

 Oli has been a part of the MyFootDr team since his first year studying Podiatry in 2018.
 During this time he worked primarily as an orthotic technician at our iOrthotic’s laboratory and our Camp Hill clinic before graduating from the Queensland University of Technology in 2022.
 His journey into foot and lower limb health started during his teenage years while working as a retail attendant helping customers find the perfect pair of sporting shoes for their feet.
 It was during these years he decided he wanted to expand his knowledge and take a step into the world of Podiatry.
+Oli practices within all facets of podiatry but his interests are in the assessment and rehabilitation of lower limb injuries and musculoskeletal conditions in patients of all ages and levels of activity.
+In-depth biomechanical assessments, footwear, orthoses and movement and exercise prescription are some of the many tools commonly employed in his treatment.
+Oli is a keen footballer, surfer and general lover of all things sport and exercise.
+He also enjoys playing guitar and spending time exploring and camping in his time off.

 Nicole Haynes - Physiotherapist